demisto/content/Packs/SophosXGFirewall/Integrations/README.md

 ### sophos-firewall-ip-host-group-list
 ***
-List all IP host groups.
-IMPORTANT: listing start at 0 (not 1!)
+Lists all IP host groups.
+IMPORTANT: Listing starts at 0 (not 1)!

 #### Base Command